-Extends the telehealth flexibilities for an additional two years, a move that will allow NJHSA member agencies to continue providing extensive mental health care and more through telehealth, just as they have been doing throughout the Public Health Emergency.
+Extends the telehealth flexibilities for an additional two years, a move that will allow Jewish human service agencies to continue providing extensive mental health care and more through telehealth, just as they have been doing throughout the Public Health Emergency.
+During the two-year extension, there will be no implementation of the 6 month in-person service prerequisite for Medicare coverage and telemental health services will continue to be reimbursed at in-person service rates.